Elaine Giftos

+Early life

 The daughter of Mr. and Mrs. Charles P. Giftos, she attended Pittsfield High School.

 While working as a fashion model in New York, Giftos was selected by the Clairol company as Miss Ultra Smooth in 1964.
-In that role, she traveled around the United States promoting the company's soothing lotion for shaving women's legs.
+In this role, she traveled around the United States promoting the company's soothing lotion for shaving women's legs.
 Her work as a photographer's model resulted in photographs of her being used in Ingenue, Redbook, and Seventeen magazines.

+Career

-Trained by George Balanchine as a member of the New York City Ballet, Giftos performed on the Broadway stage in Leonard Sillman's New Faces of 1968 and Pousse-Café before moving to California to pursue a career in movies and television.
+Trained by George Balanchine as a member of the New York City Ballet, Giftos performed on Broadway in Leonard Sillman's New Faces of 1968 and Pousse-Café, then moved to California to pursue a career in movies and television.